ADOPT FROM THE UNITED STATES In Oregon

 HOME STUDY AND POST-ADOPTION

-Home Study Services: $2,500 Th ese fees cover our services in preparing and completing your adoption home study.
+Home Study Services: These fees cover our services in preparing and completing your adoption home study.

-Social Worker Expenses: $15/hour after 2nd hour of round trip travel.
-These fees may be paid for travel outside the 40 mile round trip service area.
-The adoptive parent is also responsible for all food, lodging, and other travel expenses.
+Social Worker Expenses: The adoptive parent is also responsible for all food, lodging, and other travel expenses.

-Home Study Update/Addendum/Program Transfer Conversion: With visit: $900.
-Without visit: $200-400.
-DHS requires home study to be current within the year at time of committee.
+Home Study Update/Addendum/Program Transfer Conversion: DHS requires home study to be current within the year at time of committee.

 THIRD PARTY EXPENSES